faiazamin/faiazamin.github.io/_pages/about.md

 permalink: /about/
 ---

-I’m Faiaz, an **R&D Engineer & Inventor at Samsung Research (Wearable Solutions Lab)**, where I design and implement **AI-driven sensing features** for Galaxy Watches and mobile devices.
+I’m Faiaz, an **R&D Engineer & Inventor at Samsung Research Bangladesh (Wearable Solutions Lab)**, where I design and implement **AI-driven sensing features** for Galaxy Watches and mobile devices.

 ### What I do